davidevofficial/voxel_optimizer/README.md

 1. Manually set digits numbers
 2. more control
 ### Pro if it is off:
-1. You don't have to manyally set digits numbers
+1. You don't have to manually set digits numbers

 ## Background Colour